Manlia Scantilla – Wife

 Monetary System

-Perhaps due to the fact that Didius Julianus bid 25,000 sesterii per man for the office of emperor, coinage of himself and his family have survived in gold, silver and bronze despite his short reign of only 66 days.
-The fact that Commodus drained the treasury during his reign must have necessitated the mintage of new currency in order to pay the Praetorian Guard.
-No doubt, the portraits of his wife and daughter were also used in an effort to promote support for the new royal family as a whole.
+Perhaps because Didius Julianus bid 25,000 sestertii per man for the office of emperor, coinage of himself and his family have survived in gold, silver, and bronze despite his short reign of only 66 days.
+The fact that Commodus drained the treasury during his reign must have necessitated the mintage of new currency to pay the Praetorian Guard.
+No doubt, the portraits of his wife and daughter were also used to promote support for the new royal family as a whole.

 Mints: Rome